 Sometimes we all want home cooked comfort food.
 And sometimes we want fast food at one of the world’s most successful restaurants.
 Why can’t you have both?
 When we first discovered the KFC Chicken Pot Pie, we couldn’t believe what we were seeing, could life really be so good?
-In this article we are going to show you how to make our very own copycat KFC Chicken Pot Pie recipe at home.
+In this recipe, I am going to show you how to make our very own copycat KFC Chicken Pot Pie recipe at home.

 Ok so you’ve probably guessed, it’s not the usual fare from Kentucky fried chicken, because its not fried.
 But that’s ok, instead of crispy coated seasoning, we’ve got flaky puff pastry instead.
 Don’t worry, we forgive you colonel.
 We could even half believe it was good for us too.
 It contains a fair bit of vegetables!
 In fact, with each mouthful you’ll get crisp pastry, carrots, soft floury potatoes, peas, and some savory, creamy, chicken goodness.